AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-types/campaign-activity-report.md

    >[!TIP]
    >
-   >To find the campaigns that processed the most people, for example, [sort your report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/sort-report-on-columns.md) on _Total People Processed_ and choose **Sort Descending**.
+   >To find the campaigns that processed the most people, for example, [sort your report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/sort-report-on-columns.md) on _Total People Processed_ and choose **[!UICONTROL Sort Descending]**.

    Click the name of a smart campaign to open it.
 [Columns that you can select](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/select-report-columns.md) for a Campaign Activity report include: